-- → Unlike networked solutions for RT positioning, in classical (single-base) RT positioning there is minimal atmospheric modeling because it is assumed that both the base station and the rover are experiencing nearly identical atmospheric conditions. - → The single most important guideline to remember about the weather with RT positioning is to never perform RT in obviously different conditions from base to rover. - → It is helpful to partially mitigate the worst effects of atmospheric delay and refraction by setting an elevation mask(cut off angle) of 10° 15° to block the lower satellites signals which have the longest run through the atmosphere.
-A 10° mask is recommended. - → The actual data collection or point stake out is displayed in the data collector based on a system precision which shows the spread of the results (RMS) at a certain confidence level and the calculated 2-D and height (horizontal and vertical) solution relative to the base station in the user's reference frame. - → Therefore, to get a sense of the accuracy achieved, it is recommended that the user's survey be based on proven control monumentation with a high degree of integrity, the data precision is monitored as the work proceeds, points with known values are checked before, during and after each RT session, and redundant locations are taken on each important point. - → When viewing the RMS on the data collector screen, the user should be aware of the confidence level.
-Some displays show a 68% confidence for the horizontal and vertical precision. - → Areas with probable multipath conditions should not be used for RT positioned control sites -especially not for a base station position.
-These sites include locations under or very near tree canopy, structures within 30 m that are over the height of the antenna, nearby vehicles and nearby metal objects, abutting large water bodies, and nearby signs. - → RT localizations allow the user to transform the coordinates of the control monumentation positioned with their RT-derived positions in the WGS 84 datum, to the user datum (even if it's assumed) as realized by the user's coordinates on the monuments.

-- → To have confidence in a site localization, the project site must be surrounded by at least 4 trusted vertical control monuments and 4 trusted horizontal control monuments which to the greatest extent possible, form a rectangle. - → It is critical that all project work is done using the same correct and verified calibration.
-Different calibrations can result in substantially different position coordinates If the site localization is changed in the office, resulting in new coordinates on all located points, the new localization information must be uploaded to the data collector before any further field work is done for that project.
-The user must be aware of the solution state and should wait until the solution is displayed as fixed before taking RT observations - → For best vertical results, it is recommended to apply the current hybrid geoid model in addition to a localization to the vertical control. - → To collect important positional data, the communication link should be continuous and the GNSS solution should become fixed in a 'normal' amount of time and should remain fixed for the duration of the data collection at the point. - → To collect important positional data, the communication link should be continuous and the GNSS solution should become fixed in a 'normal' amount of time and should remain fixed for the duration of the data collection at the point. - → Before beginning new point data collection, a check shot should always be taken on a known point. - → To collect important positional data, known and trusted points should be checked with the same initialization as subsequent points to be collected. - \rightarrow It is important to know what accuracy is needed before performing the RT field work.
+- Unlike networked solutions for RT positioning, in classical (single base) RT positioning, there is minimal atmospheric modeling, because it is assumed both the base station and the rover are experiencing nearly identical atmospheric conditions. - The single most important guideline to remember about the weather with RT positioning is to never perform RT in obviously different conditions from base to rover.

+- It is helpful to partially mitigate the worst effects of atmospheric delay and refraction by setting an elevation mask (cut-off angle) of 10°- 15° to block the lower satellites signals with the longest run through the atmosphere.
+A 10° mask is recommended. - The actual data collection or point stake out is displayed in the data collector based on a system precision showing the spread of the results (RMS) at a certain confidence level and the calculated 2-D and height (horizontal and vertical) solution relative to the base station in the user's reference frame. - Therefore, to get a sense of the accuracy achieved, it is recommended the user's survey be based on proven control monumentation with a high degree of integrity, the data precision is monitored as the work proceeds, points with known values are checked before, during and after each RT session, and redundant locations are taken on each important point. - When viewing the RMS on the data collector screen, the user should be aware of the confidence level.
+Some displays show a 68% confidence for the horizontal and vertical precision. - Areas with probable multipath conditions should not be used for RT positioned control sites, especially not for a base station position.
+These sites include locations under, or very near, tree canopy, structures within 30 m that are over the height of the antenna, nearby vehicles and nearby metal objects, abutting large water bodies, and nearby signs. - RT localizations allow the user to transform the coordinates of the control monumentation, positioned with their RT-derived positions in the WGS 84 datum, to the user datum (even if it's assumed), as realized by the user's coordinates on the monuments. - To have confidence in a site localization, the project site must be surrounded by at least four trusted vertical control monuments and four trusted horizontal control monuments, which, to the greatest extent possible, form a rectangle. - It is critical all project work is done using the same correct and verified calibration.
+Different calibrations can result in substantially different position coordinates.
+If the site localization is changed in the office, resulting in new coordinates on all located points, the new localization information must be uploaded to the data collector before any further field work is done for that project.
+The user must be aware of the solution state and should wait until the solution is displayed as fixed before taking RT observations. - For best vertical results, it is recommended to apply the current hybrid geoid model in addition to a localization to the vertical control. - To collect important positional data, the communication link should be continuous and the GNSS solution should become fixed in a "normal" amount of time and should remain fixed for the duration of the data collection at the point. - Before beginning new point data collection, a check shot should always be taken on a known point. - To collect important positional data, known and trusted points should be checked with the same initialization as subsequent points to be collected.

+• It is important to know what accuracy is needed before performing the RT field work.